A-03265

 Plain Language

-Surveillance technologies must undergo pre-deployment harm assessments and be subject to scope limitations protecting privacy and civil liberties.
-Continuous surveillance and monitoring are prohibited in education, work, housing, or any context where such use is likely to limit rights, opportunities, or access.
-The surveillance technology definition is exceptionally broad — covering any product or service that can be used to detect, monitor, collect, or retain data about New York residents.
-The continuous surveillance prohibition in education, work, and housing contexts is a categorical restriction, not a qualified one.
+Surveillance technologies must undergo pre-deployment assessment of potential harms and be subject to scope limits to protect privacy and civil liberties.
+Continuous surveillance and monitoring is prohibited in education, work, housing, or any other context where it is likely to limit rights, opportunities, or access.
+The definition of 'surveillance technology' is extremely broad — encompassing virtually any product or service that can collect, monitor, or retain data about individuals.

 Statutory Text